dashbitco/broadway_dashboard/README.md

 end
 ```

-After that, proceed with instructions described in **Integration with Phoenix Live Dashboard** above.
+After that, proceed with instructions described in **Integration with Phoenix LiveDashboard** above.

 ## Acknowledgment